Medical expert of the article

 - assessment of chronic diseases.

-Data on the "Assessment of acute physiological changes" block are collected during the first 24 hours of admission to the ICU.
-The worst-case estimate received during this time period is included in the table.
+Data for the "Acute Physiological Changes Assessment" block are collected during the first 24 hours of the patient's admission to the ICU.
+The worst assessment option obtained during this time period is entered into the table.

 Acute Physiology and Chronic Health Evaluation II (APACHE II) (Knaus WA, Draper EA et al., 1985)